JazM6235227/TestGit07/README.md

 # TestGit07
-This is for data structure class Mallika6235227
+This is for data structure class Mallika L. 6235227